dlwh/epic/README.md

 }
 ```

 Basically, you need to create a collection of TaggedSequences, which is a pair of sequences, one for tags and one for words.
 Then pass in the training data to `CRF.buildSimple`, along with a start symbol (used for the "beginning of sentence" tag), an optional [Gazetteer](#gazetteer) (not shown), and an [OptParams](#optparams), which is used to control the optimization.
 There is also an optional hashFeatures argument, which isn't used.
-(TODO)

 We can also pass in two [`WordFeaturizer`] instances, one for "label" features, and one for "transition" features.
 Most of the featurizers in Epic have a cross product form `(Label x Surface)`, where `Label` is a feature on the label (e.g. the pos tag) and the `Surface` feature is a feature on the surface string.Here, the label featurizer features are crossed with the tag, and the transition featurizer features are crossed with pairs of sucessive labels.
 See the wiki page on [[Featurizers]] for more detail.